zhiyhu/CAPS-paper/README.md

 ## Downstream Analysis

-The following analysis was aimed to summarise and visualise the methylation calling results.
+The following analysis was aimed to conduct statistical analysis, summarise and visualise the methylation calling results.
 I listed the scripts correpsonding to the analysis.
+It is located in the directory `analysis/`.

 ### Spike-in analysis